JackalLabs/book/providing-storage/creating-storage-provider.md

 {% endhint %}

 {% hint style="info" %}
-'Setting Up' instructions must be followed fully to add necessary golang path info to the current users \~/.profile.
-If these steps are skipped, 'make install' will not build jprovd--the provider daemon.
-Please ensure to perform the below steps as the 'jackal' user you previously made.
+`Setting Up` instructions must be followed fully to add necessary golang path info to the current users `~/.profile`.
+If these steps are skipped, `make install` will not build `sequoia` (the provider daemon).
+Please ensure to perform the below steps as the `jackal` user you previously made.
 {% endhint %}

 Install make and confirm installation.